laurenshoutekamer/spoc_ai/README.md

-Thank you for clarifying that!
-I’ll adjust the user guide to reflect that users can record audio directly on the **Record Feedback** page rather than needing to upload an audio file.

----

 # User Guide for Customer Feedback Analysis Program

 Welcome to the Customer Feedback Analysis Program!
 This guide will help you set up, install necessary dependencies, and understand how to use the application effectively.